 Until mid-January 2017 scientists were invited for the second time to apply for Top Citizen Science expansion projects as an addition to their running Sparkling Science or FWF projects.
-After a funding recommendation by the international expert panel twelve projects were chosen and will receive funding of up to 50,000 Euros per project.
+After a funding recommendation by the international expert panel twelve projects were chosen and are being funded with up to 50,000 Euros per project.
 The first ones already started in the summer of 2017.

 The new K1 Innovation Centre “Feed and Food Quality, Safety and Innovation” (FFoQSI) benefits from the experiences gained by the Department of Chemistry (University of Natural Resources and Life Sciences, Vienna)’s VIRIS laboratory within the framework of the Top Citizen Science (TCS) project “IsoPROTECT Austria: Protection of regional food production in Austria by means of isotope and multi-element fingerprints” with a view to participation of citizens.

 The popularity of citizen science (CS) is growing worldwide, not only on the part of research, but also on the part of society.
 Austria also contributes to the dissemination of the concept with the first citizen science initiative in the German-speaking countries.
 Top Citizen Science was initiated in 2015 by the Ministry of Science, Research and Economy, the Austrian Science Fund FWF und the OeAD.
 It funds excellent research projects, which open up to the participation of citizens.

 In 2016 the Naturpark Ötztal’s project “Search for the Swedish Narrow-Headed Ant” participated in the Citizen Science Award.
 The aim was to investigate the distribution of the Swedish narrow-headed ant with the help of citizens.
 During the campaign the public was made more aware of the project in order to collect important research data.
 Beyond that, even more positive effects were created through the participation in the award, which are of high significance for the continuation of the project.